Shadow79mei/MGCN/README.md

 # Multiorder Graph Convolutional Network With Channel Attention for Hyperspectral Change Detection

 # Usage
-we have uploaded the pretrained parameters of the model in the folder "pre_trained_gnn".
+The hyperparameters can be set in param_parser.py.
 To use the model, you can simply run the following command:

-run meta_demo.py
+run main.py

 If you have any questions, you can send me an email and I will reply in time.